U-L-M-S/Password-Manager/README.md

 # Password-Manager
-It's a simple but powerfull password managiment system. create Password and check if the user password has been leaked (HIBP)
+It's a simple but powerfull password managiment system.
+Create Password and/or check if the user password has been leaked (HIBP)